zuozhenggh/learning-library/data-management-library/autonomous-database/developer/ajd-soda/simple-app-mongoapi/simple-app-mongoapi.md

     ![ssh Connection](./images/task1/ssh.png)

-2. Download the files that we wull use for next steps in this bit.ly running this command:
+2. Download the files that we will use for next steps in this bit.ly running this command:

     ````
     <copy>